 The Program is rooted in the Sustainability Transition framework, which identifies five main transition pathways in industry, energy, urban systems, agriculture and mobility.
 The programs will focus on all these five pillars, thus providing participants with a systemic view of how sustainability can be translated into tangible economic, environmental and social outcomes.

 The master is a hybrid program, 80% online, and 20% in presence.
-The teaching sessions take place two evenings a week and on Saturday.
+The online teaching sessions take place two evenings a week (Tuesday and Thursday 06:00 p.m. – 09:00 p.m.
+CET) and on Saturday (10:00 a.m. – 1 p.m.
+CET).
 Each session lasts about 3 hours.
-The residential classes will take place at Bologna Business School, one week on campus in June 2021 and one week in October 2021.
+The residential classes will take place at Bologna Business School, one week on campus in April 2023 and one week in October 2023.
 During the residential classes, the participants will attend laboratories, Company visits, and events in collaboration with the business network.

 " Our students will be equipped with all the tools necessary to make a difference in the sustainability arena.
 We are proud to train new leaders who take into account the importance of sustainability transition, renewable energies and the SDGs.
 Thanks to an international faculty and prestigious guests, participants will receive training with the right balance between theory and practice. "